ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/ROADMAP & BUG TRACKER.md

  * OSD    - Throttle calibration values can be amended for inreased accuracy of throllte in some scenarios
  * GUI    - Support for RSSI Auto calibration from GUI
  * GUI    - Support for Current sensor calibration from GUI - using hardware parameters (Offset and gain)
+ * GUI    - Displays active screen refresh rate
  * BUGFIX - HARIKIRI / MW2.1 not working since R1.5
  * BUGFIX - Center crosshair font partially missing on default_large font
  * BUGFIX - AHI incroect at large angles
  * BUGFIX - Analogue ports had RSSI pulled high - impacting range and accuracy of values
  * BUGFIX - intermittant sticking on writing to OSD.
 Also resolves other intermittant checksum errors
+ * BUGFIX - PASTHROUGH icon priority matches FC for FIXEDWING
  * COMPAT - Compatability support for latest cleanflight - conflict with MultiWii
  * FONT   - improved large font from Schnupperm enhanced by Leo
  * FONT   - Support for Betaflight airmode.
 Displays font icon when active